Boeing Vertol CH-46 Sea Knight: United States

-Known colloquially as the "Phrog", the Sea Knight was used in all U.S. Marine operational environments between its introduction during the Vietnam War and its frontline retirement in 2014.
+Known colloquially as the "Phrog", the Sea Knight was used in all U.S. Marine operational environments between its introduction during the Vietnam War and its retirement in 2015.
 The type's longevity and reputation for reliability led to mantras such as "phrogs phorever" and "never trust a helicopter under 30".
 CH-46s transported personnel, evacuated wounded, supplied forward arming and refueling points (FARP), performed vertical replenishment, search and rescue, recovered downed aircraft and crews and other tasks.

 Vietnam War

-During the Vietnam War, the CH-46 was one of the prime US Marine troop transport helicopters in the theater, slotting between the smaller Bell UH-1 Iroquois and larger Sikorsky CH-53 Sea Stallion.
+During the Vietnam War, the CH-46 was one of the prime US Marine troop transport helicopters in the theater, slotting between the smaller Bell UH-1 Iroquois and larger Sikorsky CH-53 Sea Stallion and progressively replacing the UH-34.
 CH-46 operations were plagued by major technical problems; the engines, being prone to foreign object damage (FOD) from debris being ingested when hovering close to the ground and subsequently suffering a compressor stall, had a lifespan as low as 85 flight hours; on 21 July 1966, all CH-46s were grounded until more efficient filters had been fitted.

 On 3 May 1967, a CH-46D at Marine Corps Air Facility Santa Ana crashed, killing all four members of the crew.
 Within three days the accident investigators had determined that the mounting brackets of the main transmission had failed, allowing the front and rear overlapping rotors to intermesh.
 All CH-46s were temporarily grounded for inspection.
 On 13 May, a CH-46A crashed off the coast of Vietnam when the tail pylon containing the engines, main transmission and aft rotors broke off in flight.
 All four crew members were killed.
 On 20 June, another CH-46A crashed, though two of the four-man crew survived.
 Once again, even though the aircraft was not recovered from the water, failure of some sort in the rear pylon was suspected.
 On 30 June a CH-46D at Santa Ana crashed when a rotor blade separated from the aircraft, all three of the crew survived.
 As a result of this latest accident, all CH-46Ds were immediately grounded, but the CH-46As continued flying.
 On 3 July another CH-46A crashed in Vietnam, killing all four Marines of its crew.
 The cause of the crash again was traced to failure of the main transmission.